-Other questions related to this work include the experimental aspects of such a model, for example, how repulsive forces can be realized with DNA tiles, and how to "recycle" the junk introduced during the assembly.
+Other questions related to this work include the experimental aspects of such a model, for example, how repulsive forces can be realized on DNA tiles, and how to "clean" and "recycle" the junk introduced during the assembly.

 Acknowledgments.
-The authors are grateful to Shinnosuke Seki for insightful discussions and anonymous referees for their suggestions.
+The authors are grateful to Shinnosuke Seki for insightful discussions.